-Nowadays, we live in an environment where collaboration is a critical component in the projects where we share files and folders (.csv, .json, .xlsx files, etc.) with our co-workers for work or review.
+Nowadays, we live in an environment where collaboration is critical in projects where we share files and folders (.csv, .json, .xlsx files, etc.) with our co-workers for work or review.
 Hence we are reliant to cloud storage more and more every time.
-Every Data Scientist or Data Analyst enthusiast must have used Jupyter Notebook very often, but Google CoLab makes the collaboration on the cloud very efficient.
+Every Data Scientist or Data Analyst enthusiast must have used Jupyter Notebook very often, but Google CoLab makes collaboration on the cloud very efficient.

 What is a Google Colab?

 Google Colab/Colaboratory is free to use on a cloud-based which is very similar to Jupyter’s environment.